-- Before or at the beginning of each fiscal year, the compensation committee (1) determines the performance goals for the year, which may relate to our performance, Bank or division performance, the performance of each executive, or a combination thereof, (2) sets threshold, target and superior levels of performance, and (3) determines bonus amounts, expressed as a percentage of base compensation, payable upon the attainment of each performance level. - At the end of each fiscal year, the committee determines actual performance and the amount of the bonus payable to each executive.
-If actual performance falls between performance levels, the committee prorates the amount of the incentive to reflect partial performance.
+- Before or at the beginning of each fiscal year, the compensation committee (1) determines the performance goals for the year, which may relate to our performance, Bank or division performance, the performance of each executive, or a combination thereof; (2) sets threshold, target and superior levels of performance; and (3) determines bonus amounts, expressed as a percentage of base compensation, payable upon the attainment of each performance level. - At the end of each fiscal year, the committee determines actual performance and the amount of the bonus payable to each executive.
+If actual performance falls between performance levels, the committee prorates the amount to reflect partial performance.
 No incentive is paid if threshold levels are not attained.
 The board of directors reviews and approves (or modifies) the committee's recommendations regarding bonus payments.

-After the determination of the bonus amount, the compensation committee may, in its discretion, adjust the amount to ensure that it accurately reflects performance.
-As discussed below, the committee exercised its discretion to reduce bonus amounts for 2010.
+After the determination of bonus amounts, the compensation committee may, in its discretion, adjust the amount to ensure that it accurately reflects performance.
+As discussed below, the committee exercised its discretion and determined that no cash bonuses would be paid for 2011.

-2010 Fiscal Year Decisions.
-The performance goals below were adopted by the committee to reflect performance at threshold, target and superior levels for our 2010 fiscal year, which it believed were measures likely to result in enhanced shareholder value:
+2011 Fiscal Year Decisions.
+The committee adopted the performance goals below to reflect performance at threshold, target and superior levels for our 2011 fiscal year, which it believed were measures likely to result in enhanced shareholder value:

-Company Performance Goal Weight Threshold Performance Level Target Performance Level Superior Performance Level Growth in diluted earnings per share 60% of incentive 14.10% growth 20.28% growth 26.00% growth Growth in net revenue per share 40% of incentive 1.19% growth 1.90% growth 2.56% growth
+Company Performance Goal Weight Threshold Performance Level Target Performance Level Superior Performance Level Growth in diluted earnings per share 60% of incentive -23.84% growth -20.21% growth -16.58% growth Growth in net revenue per share 40% of incentive -15.26% growth -14.60% growth -14.04% growth